Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 Only recently have I delved into the world of key and macro programming.
 And ever since my first taste, I’ve become really eager to test out what I can do with each keyboard.

 To test I wanted to see how many keystrokes would be measured when performing a macro.
 My first macro spanned 26 keystrokes and I hadn’t reached a cap.
 So, I figured I’d see how many keystrokes I could register.
 That limit was 130 keystrokes.
 Vortex’s Race 3 did not disappoint when it came to macro keystroke programming.

 Cycle layers with Fn+Shift, then press Fn+right Ctrl to set the keyboard to programming mode, select the key to be programmed then type what you’d like.
 Finish up by hitting pn and then Fn+right Ctrl to take the keyboard out of programming mode.
-Following these steps you’ll find it’s quite an easy process and will allow such customisation like making a numpad.
+Following these steps, you’ll find it’s quite an easy process and will allow such customization as making a Numpad.

-Although there’s been improvements, other design aspects remain unchanged.
+Although there have been improvements, other design aspects remain unchanged.
 The Delete and Esc keys are still 1.5u, and the bottom row features three 1u keys for Alt, Ctrl, and Fn.
 These kinds of irregular keys add difficulty when looking to replace the stock keyset.